GuillaumeGomez/browser-UI-test/goml-script.md

 #### compare-elements-property

-**compare-elements-property** command allows you to check that two DOM elements' CSS properties are equal.
+**compare-elements-property** command allows you to check that two DOM elements' properties are equal.
 Examples:

 ```
-compare-elements-property: ("element1", "//element2", ["CSS property1", "CSS property2", ...])
+compare-elements-property: ("element1", "//element2", ["property1", "property2", ...])
+compare-elements-property: ("//element1", "element2", ["property1", "property2", ...])

+// Object-paths are also supported:
-compare-elements-property: ("//element1", "element2", ["CSS property1", "CSS property2", ...])
+compare-elements-property: ("//element1", "element2", ["property1"."sub", ...])
 ```

 #### compare-elements-property-false

-**compare-elements-property-false** command allows you to check that two DOM elements' CSS properties are different.
+**compare-elements-property-false** command allows you to check that two DOM elements' properties are different.
 If one of the elements doesn't exist, the command will fail.
 Examples:

 ```
-compare-elements-property-false: ("element1", "//element2", ["CSS property1", "CSS property2", ...])
+compare-elements-property-false: ("element1", "//element2", ["property1", "property2", ...])
+compare-elements-property-false: ("//element1", "element2", ["property1", "property2", ...])

+// Object-paths are also supported:
-compare-elements-property-false: ("//element1", "element2", ["CSS property1", "CSS property2", ...])
+compare-elements-property-false: ("//element1", "element2", ["property1"."sub", ...])
 ```

 Another thing to be noted: if you don't care whether the selector exists or not either, take a look at the [`expect-failure`](#expect-failure) command too.